AdityaMayukhSom/dinoscale/README.md

 # DinoScale

-DinoScale is a lightweight C++ backend web library that allows you to quickly create and deploy web applications.
-It provides an easy-to-use API for creating and managing routes, handling HTTP requests and responses, and listening for incoming connections.
+DinoScale is a lightweight and easy-to-use C++ backend web library that allows you to quickly create and deploy web applications.
+It's easy-to-use API for creating and managing routes, handling HTTP requests and responses, and serving files will make you create your backend faster than the speed of C++ code execution.

 ## Features